5 Hydrogen Fuel Cell Environmental Impacts

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 The movement towards sustainability has taken off around the world.
 Fossil fuels like natural gas, oil and coal are harmful to the environment, and people are encouraging the use of renewable energy.
-Hydrogen fuel cells are now entering the eco-friendly scene in an impactful way.
+Hydrogen fuel cells are now entering the eco-friendly scene.
 From sustainability to production, hydrogen fuel cells offer an alternative to fossil fuels that’s practical and doable.
 With this change, industries of all kinds — from transportation to manufacturing — can start to incorporate hydrogen fuel cells into their operations.
-Hydrogen fuel cell environmental impacts are what set this resource apart from the rest.
+But what are the environmental impacts of hydrogen fuel cells?

 A selling factor for any energy source lately is renewability.
 More individuals and businesses are investing in green resources for their homes or buildings.
 With hydrogen fuel cells, its composition drives renewability.
 A fuel cell is a compound that’s a source of fuel.
 With hydrogen, oxygen bonds with it and can convert chemical energy into electrical energy.
 This makeup is important because it shows that its composition is naturally occurring, abundant elements — it will only give off heat and water, too.